slarkdarr/slarkdarr/README.md

 <!--
 **slarkdarr/slarkdarr** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile. -->
-## I'm a Sophomore-Year-Student in Informatics Engineering Major at Bandung Institute of Technology
+## I'm a Junior Student in Informatics Engineering Major at Bandung Institute of Technology

 - 🌱 I’m currently learning C++, C#, and Java
 - 👯 I’m looking to collaborate on any programming problems